 the beauty of the public education system is that you do not have to be wealthy or dependent to access elite education institutions.*

-Students who transfer here do just as well in their classes and graduate at similar rates as students who arrive as freshmen.* Their demographics are alsosimilar in age, ethnicity, and gender, but transfers are more likely to be financially independent from families, come from a wider range of socio-economic backgrounds, or be first-generation college students.*
+Students who transfer to UCLA do just as well in their classes and graduate at similar rates as students who arrive as freshmen.* Their demographics are also similar in age, ethnicity, and gender, but transfers are more likely to be financially independent from families, come from a wider range of socio-economic backgrounds, or be first-generation college students.*

-The Bruin Transfer Program (BTP) in the Bruin ResourceCenter is here to support accepted, current, and former transfer students achieve personally, academically, and socially.
-If you're interested in transferring to UCLA, visit Undergraduate Admissions.
-On this website, we provide knowledge of how transfers succeed, provide tools for transfer students to advocate for themselves, and offer suggestions for success for incoming, current, and graduated transfer students.
+The Bruin Transfer Program (BTP) in the Bruin ResourceCenter is here to support transfers at UCLA achieve personally, academically, and socially.
+If you're interested in transferring to UCLA, please visit Undergraduate Admissions, as we don't have anything to do with the admissions process; we instead work with you once you're here.
+On this website, we provide knowledge of how UCLA transfers succeed, provide tools for transfer students to advocate for themselves, and offer suggestions for success.

 Sources include: Transfer student suggestions,* frequently asked questions, ethnographic data, SAIRO's population research & qualitative UCLA Transfer Student Focus Groups.
-Also: Laanan, F. S. (2001); Townsend, B. K. & Wilson, K. B. (2006); Astin, A. W. (1999); Townsend, B. K. & Wilson, K. B. (2009); Wang, X. (2008); Wawrzynski, M. R. & Sedlacek, W. E. (2003).
+Also: Laanan, F. S. (2001); Townsend, B. K. & Wilson, K. B. (2006); Astin, A. W. (1999); Townsend, B. K. & Wilson, K. B. (2009); Wang, X. (2008); Wawrzynski, M. R. (2003).